p-society/docs/content/General/Best Practices.md

 - Don't copy-pasta generated code unless it's **test data, complex database queries/aggregations/regular-expressions, repetition of code you fully understand or a refactor of code you originally wrote.**
 - Use it to understand errors, not bypass them.
 - Read documentation to understand usage of a technology before asking an LLM.
+- Understand how to implement something you have no idea about.
 ### 3. Approach To Roadblocks

 You will inevitably hit roadblocks.